-Prior to construction, the contractor will document how the project design incorporates installation of early warning systems, triggered by strong ground motion association with ground rupture.
-All known nearby active faults will be monitored.
-Linear monitoring systems such as time domain reflectometers or similar technology will be installed along rail lines in the zone of potential ground rupture.
-These devices emit electronic information that is processed in a centralized location and will be used to temporarily control trains, thus reducing accidents due to fault creep.
+Prior to construction, the contractor would document how the project design incorporates installation of early warning systems, triggered by strong ground motion association with ground rupture.
+Known nearly active fault would be monitored.
+Linear monitoring systems such as time domain reflectometers or similar technology would be installed along rail lines in the zone of potential ground rupture.
+These devices emit electronic information that is processed in a centralized location and would be used to temporarily control trains, thus reducing accidents due to fault creep.
 Damage to infrastructure from fault creep can be mitigated with routine maintenance including minor realignment.